adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 Agent: The agent object associated with the current learner Activity ID: The activity IRI
 State ID: http://adlnet.gov/xapi/profile/scorm/activity-state
-See [SCORM Activity State Object](#scorm-activity-state) for object format.
+See [SCORM Activity Attempt State Object](#scorm-activity-attempt-state) for object format.

 #### ADL Data
 ADL Data is the place to store arbitrary information about the content.
 This value may be large and shared across activities.
-To accomdate for this, the [SCORM Activity State Object](#scorm-activity-state) adl_data property contains an IRI to the [ADL Data  Object](#adl-data-objects).
+To accommodate for this, the [SCORM Activity State Object](#scorm-activity-state) adl_data property contains an IRI to the [ADL Data  Object](#adl-data-objects).
 __SCORM 2004:__ `adl.data`
 __SCORM 1.2:__ N/A
 __Experience API:__